Introduction to the Book of the Revelation of Jesus Christ

 The third and last of the allegorical approaches is most frequently referred to as the Idealist view, although it is also often called the Symbolic or Spiritual view.
 In this view, the interpretations of the book of Revelation are in effect, divorced from almost all past, present and future historical events.
 In this view, the purpose of the book is to illustrate, in highly figurative language, certain spiritual truths such as God’s sovereignty, true and false religion, the ultimate triumph of good over evil, the relationship of Christ and His church, and many others.

-Finally, the Futurist view is based on a literal interpretation of the book (interpreting the book as written and intended by the author).
+Finally, the Historical-Futurist (aka Futurist) view is based on a literal interpretation of the book (interpreting the book as written and intended by the author).
 Proponents of this view understand chapters 4 though 22 to reveal events that are still unfulfilled in our day, but will occur at some time in the future.
 Although the book describes future people, institutes and events in both literal and symbolic language, the author is describing real people, institutes and events of the end times.
 This view is probably the most popular among modern evangelicals, and the primary view that we have taken throughout this article.

 Some scholars have suggested a fifth interpretive view, one that has been called the Canonical approach.
 From this perspective, the book should be interpreted based on the canonical intent of all Scripture, in particular, the Gospel thread that runs throughout the entire Bible.
 We actually see this view not so much as a separate standalone approach, but as a sub-approach that should be applied to any or all of the other approaches.